expo/expo/docs/pages/versions/unversioned/sdk/location.md

 Open Android Studio, and launch your AVD in the emulator.
 Then, on the options bar for your device, click the icon for "More" and navigate to the "Location" tab.

 ![Android Simulator location](/static/images/android-emulator-location.png)

+If you don't receive the locations in the emulator, you may have to turn off "Improve Location Accuracy" in Settings - Location in the emulator.
+This will turn off Wi-Fi location and only use GPS.
+Then you can manipulate the location with GPS data through the emulator.